pastranacl/dwell-time-analysis/README.md

 # Usage

 This codes are Linux-based and are executed at terminal level.
 Traces and codes have to be located on the same path.
-Traces files can have any name but they must have the .txt extension.
+Traces files can have any name but they must be .txt in extension.
 Each trace file contains (in columns) time, the extension of a translocation experiment, time of translocation initiation (single row) and end time of translocation (single row).
 In other words, the output of `head my_trace_data.txt` should be similar to:

 ```
 Time(s)   Extension(um)   t0(s)   tf(s)